 The Electric Utility makes transfers to the City of Rochester's General Fund each month based on retail kilowatt-hours sold (in lieu of tax).
-Transfers to the City totaled \$8.5 million and \$8.4 million in 2021 and 2020, respectively.
-The increase in the in lieu of tax amount was due to an increase in kilowatt-hour sales.
+Transfers to the City totaled \$8.8 million and \$8.5 million in 2022 and 2021, respectively.
+The increase in the in lieu of tax amount was due to an increase in the in lieu of tax rate, offset partially by a decrease in kilowatt-hour sales.